mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 }
 ```

-Now you can execute the code in `main.py` by hitting the green play icon
+Now I can execute the code in `main.py` by hitting the green play icon
 in the upper-right corner of Visual Studio Code and it will run it against
-your selected virtual environment.
+my selected virtual environment, `my-env`.

-And there you have it!
-A fully-configured virtual environment that enables
-running code directly through Visual Studio Code.

 ## References and more information